zamiang/Atomate/README.md

 # ATOMATE - Your digital personal assistant

 Atomate is a your personal, extra smart note taking tool.
 It does two key things: It reminds you about things when you tell it to, and it gives you one place to keep the info you need for you day.
-Atomate does this by bringing different types of things like reminders, contacts, todos and events (that are normall scattared across many apps) together in one place.
-Atomate first imports and syncs your data from the apps you already use and then gives you one place to search, filter and add new stuff -- accessible on your phone and your web browser
+Atomate does this by bringing different types of things like reminders, contacts, todos and events (that are normally scattered across many apps) together in one place.
+Atomate first imports and syncs your data from the apps you already use and then gives you one place to search, filter and add new stuff -- accessible on your phone and your web browser.

 ## Demo